Murder of Muriel McKay: Searches for McKay's body

-In October 2024, Mark Dyer said that he was willing to buy Stocking Farm for over £1,000,000 if it meant that he and the rest of Muriel's family could carry out their own search of the ground.
+In October 2024, the family said they were willing to buy Stocking Farm for more than £1,000,000 in order to carry out their own search of the land.
 Nizamodeen's lawyer said that his client remained willing to assist with any future searches.
-In November 2024, Ian McKay flew to Trinidad in order to talk with Nizamodeen after the latter had specifically asked for a conversation with him; Nizamodeen again indicated where he believed Muriel was buried.
-Around this time, Ian also began claiming that there were areas of Stocking Farm which had not been searched by police despite them having agreed to do so.
+In November 2024, Ian McKay flew to Trinidad to speak with Nizamodeen after the latter specifically requested a meeting; Nizamodeen again indicated where he believed Muriel was buried.
+Around this time, Ian also claimed that areas of Stocking Farm had not been searched by police despite earlier assurances that they would be.

-On 14 November 2024, Katherine Goodwin met with the McKay family.
-During the course of this meeting, the family requested copies of the official sign offs and professional reports in respect of the searches carried out 2022 and 2024.
-To date, nothing has been provided.

-In June 2025, the McKay family publicly offered the original £1 million ransom as a final effort to recover Muriel McKay’s remains.
-The reward will be granted to any member of the public who provides credible evidence leading directly to the recovery of Muriel McKay’s remains.
-The offer is subject to strict terms and conditions, which are outlined on the family's official website.
-The family has explicitly stated that the reward will not be paid if any illegal activity is involved in obtaining or providing the information.

-In the summer of 2025, following the announcement of a £1 million reward, three new leads came to light in the case.
-One such lead came from the children of a man who claimed to have previously employed Arthur Hosein at his East London tailor’s shop.
-According to the siblings, their father disclosed the information to them, giving permission for them to share it following his death.
-They provided the family with this information, some of which was not previously made public.
-This information included a description of a grey Hillman car consistent with one allegedly mentioned by Muriel in a phone call, as well as the suggestion of a strong odour noticed beneath the shop’s staircase for a brief period.
-As such, the siblings believe that Muriel's remains may have been moved from Stocking Farm to Bethnal Green.
-The McKay family has since attempted to contact the current leaseholders and freeholder of the property, who have declined access.
+In June 2025, the McKay family publicly offered the original £1 million ransom as a final effort to recover McKay's remains, stating that the sum would be awarded to any member of the public who provided credible evidence leading directly to their recovery.
+The family emphasised that the reward would not be paid if any illegal activity was involved in obtaining or supplying the information.
+Three new leads emerged as a result.
+One came from the children of a man who claimed to have previously employed Arthur at his tailor's shop in Bethnal Green.
+According to the siblings, their father had disclosed information to them and had given permission for it to be shared after his death.
+They provided details to the family, some of which had not previously been made public, including a description of a grey Hillman car consistent with one allegedly mentioned by Muriel in a phone call, and an account of a strong odour noticed beneath the shop's staircase for a brief period.
+The siblings suggested that Muriel's remains may have been moved from Stocking Farm to Bethnal Green.
+The McKay family attempted to contact the current leaseholders and freeholder of the property, who declined access.